-Student Retention-It is the intent of the SUHSD Board of Trustees to maintain our studentsin our district schools.

-- If students leave our school(s), administrative and support staff will determine through anexit interview process why students are choosing to leave.
-Use this data to improve whatand how we offer program to our students.
-A spreadsheet with evidence of this is shared amongst admin in google docs for continued updating. - Check into the use of the company that has been retained to follow the pathway of ourstudents for the 5 years beyond high school.
-This company will be discontinued at theend of 2019-2020 school year and we will do our own Survey Monkey to gather and follow data.
-The Life Track Services system will follow the classes of 2018, 2019 and 2020.
+Student Retention - It is the intent of the SUHSD Board of Trustees to maintain our students in our district schools.
+If students leave our school(s), administrative and support staff will determine through an exit interview process why students are choosing to leave.
+Use this data to improve what and how we offer programs to our students.
+A spreadsheet with evidence of this is shared amongst administrators in Google Docs for continued updating.

-Professional Development-It is the intent of the SUHSD Board of Trustees to provide professional development opportunities for staff in all areas.
+Professional Development - It is the intent of the SUHSD Board of Trustees to provide professional development opportunities for staff in all areas.

-- Teaching staff in all subject areas: - o Set benchmark goals for assessment data to be measured - o Review assessment data and share with colleagues and school board - Use data to inform the instructional practices - Cross-curricular PD opportunities for classroom management, standards implementation, teaching strategies directed toward (reading, writing, listening and speaking = CA Standards for each subject area) - Overall staff development for our student's mental health and social-emotional needs.
-Look to hire a full-time crisis counselor. - On-going staff development for new hires and veteran staff.
-Working together, Looking at new procedures/protocols and reflecting on one's own practices.
+Teaching staff in all subject areas will:

+- Set benchmark goals for assessment data to be measured - Review assessment data and share with colleagues and school board - Use data to inform the instructional practices

+Cross-curricular PD opportunities for classroom management, standards implementation, teaching strategies directed toward (reading, writing, listening and speaking = CA Standards for each subject area)

+Overall staff development for our students mental health and social-emotional needs.
+Look to hire a full-time crisis counselor.

+On-going staff development for new hires and veteran staff.
+Working together, looking at new procedures/protocols and reflecting on one's own practices.

-Human Resources- Attract, support and retain the very best staff for our students.
+Human Resources - Attract, support and retain the very best staff for our students.
+Interview early each Spring based on needs from student course request data.
+What supports are needed for staff members?

-- Interview early each spring based on needs from student course request data. - What supports are needed for staff members? - o Survey teachers (annually) - Survey classified (annually) - o Round Table meetings scheduled quarterly to discuss non-negotiable items.
+- Survey teachers (annually)

+- Survey classified (annually)

+- Round Table meetings scheduled quarterly to discuss non-negotiable items